rapidez/rapidez/README.md

 ### CORS

+#### Magento

 Because we're making Ajax request to the Magento API; CORS need to be opened.
 If you're using Valet Plus this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
 With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
 For production you've to restrict this to your domain.

+#### Elasticsearch

+If you're using your own Elasticsearch installation you've to open CORS in `elasticsearch.yml` and restart Elasticsearch.
+An example can be found in the root of this project.
+That configuration is used when you're using Elasticsearch from our Docker Compose config.

 ### Multistore